FAQ

 Copies of the digital photographs are given to the library or repository that holds the manuscripts.
 Copies of the digital photographs also come to HMML in Minnesota.
 HMML employs catalogers and other staff to ensure that the digital images of these manuscripts are identified, supported for long-term access, and are made freely available to the public via our website, HMML Reading Room.

-HMML works entirely with local teams: HMML provides equipment, training, technical support, and payment to local technicians to create preservation images of the manuscripts in a collection.
-HMML also has regional field directors who provide closer support where needed, ensuring the successful completion of each project.
-HMML staff also travel throughout Europe, Africa, the Middle East, and South Asia to monitor progress on current projects and to locate new collections for digitization.
+HMML works entirely with local technicians in partnership with the holding library.
+HMML provides equipment, training, technical support, and payment to local technicians to create preservation images of all manuscripts in a collection.
+HMML also has regional field directors who provide ongoing support when needed, ensuring the successful completion of each project.
+HMML staff and associates also travel throughout Africa, Asia, Europe, and the Middle East to monitor progress on current projects and to locate new collections for digitization.

 HMML applies the following criteria when deciding whether to pursue a new opportunity: